Upload advice

 A note about cable/ADSL broadband speeds

-Your Internet provider will typically quote figures like 8Mbps when they are selling their product.
+Your Internet provider will typically quote figures like 50Mbps or 100Mbps when they are selling their product.
 This does not mean that you can upload at that speed.
-Most domestic and commercial broadband users will have an asymmetric link, (the ‘A‘ in ADSL stands for ‘asymmetric’), with the download speed being much faster than the upload speed.
-In our experience, most broadband connections have an upload speed of between 128Kbps and 512Kbps.
+Most domestic and commercial broadband users will have an asymmetric link, (the ‘A‘ in ADSL stands for ‘asymmetric’), with the download speed being much faster (sometimes as much as 10 times faster) than the upload speed.